eclipse-kura/kura/_posts/doc/2016-05-16-kura-camel.md

 In order to see messages logged by Camel router to Kura log file execute the following command on your remote device:

     tail -f /var/log/kura.log

+# Kura Camel aggregation example

+The Kura Camel aggregation example can be used to create Camel router OSGi bundle project deployable into the [Eclipse Kura](https://www.eclipse.org/kura) gateway.
+The project demonstrates how to levarage Camel aggregation feature to periodically calculate a value from the sensor data received within the given time frame.

+## Creating a Kura Camel aggregation example project

+In order to create the Kura Camel project execute the following commands:

+    git clone git@github.com:eclipse/kura.git
+    cp -r kura/kura/examples/org.eclipse.kura.example.camel.aggregation org.eclipse.kura.example.camel.aggregation
+    cd org.eclipse.kura.example.camel.aggregation
+    mvn install

+## Deployment

+In order to deploy the example, follow instructions from the general Camel Kura quickstart.